We are ONE church committed to ONE mission with ONE people in ONE place for LIFE!

 3. To one mission…

 Providence derives its name from the state motto of Colorado, Nil Sine Numine, which means “Nothing without Providence.”
-In other words, the state founders realized that nothing happens in the land of the Rockies without the hand of God.
+The state founders realized that nothing happens in the land of the Rockies without the hand of God.

 What is our mission?
-Our mission, by God’s grace, is to live as fully loved and devoted followers of Jesus Christ and love our neighbors to do the same.
+Our mission is to live as fully loved and devoted followers of Jesus Christ and love our neighbors to do the same.

 How do we accomplish this mission?
-We gather together on Sunday mornings, unite together as a collection of home fellowships during the week, and to make disciples of Jesus Christ who will make disciples.
+We gather together on Sunday mornings, unite together as a collection of home fellowships during the week, and make disciples of Jesus Christ who make disciples.

 4. With one people…

 Providence was founded with the intention of being ethnically, generationally, and socio-economically diverse.
-Our ministry context was diverse in these ways, and we believed it would be a testimony to the great power of the Gospel that people from different races, classes and age groups could gather together to be one body.
+Our ministry context is diverse in these ways, and we believe it is a testimony to the power of God that people from different races, genders, classes and age groups can gather together as one body.

-Today, we enjoy the privilege of regularly worshiping together in English, Spanish, Swahili, French, Lingala (and other languages), offering a weekly sermon in both English and Spanish, and providing live interpretation of services in both Spanish and Swahili.
+Today, we enjoy the privilege of regularly worshiping together in English, Spanish, Swahili, French, Lingala (and other languages), offering weekly sermons in both English & Spanish, and providing live interpretation of services in Spanish.

 5. In one place…

-By God’s grace, we would like to change the world for Christ.
+We want to live as agents of change for Christ.
 But, we’re not really trying to change the world.
 To be honest, we’re not even trying to change our city.
-We’d be thrilled to change some neighborhoods…ten of them.
+We’d be thrilled to change some neighborhoods… ten of them, to be specific (Globeville, Five Points, Elyria/Swansea,

-While we are made up of suburban and urban Christians, we are all united behind the mission of claiming Gospel responsibility for ten neighborhoods that sit inside twelve square miles.
+While our assembly is comprised of suburban & urban Christians, we are all united behind the mission of claiming Gospel responsibility for the brokenness of our neighborhoods.

-Our vision is to see this community restored to wholeness by the grace of God.
+Our vision is to see a community restored to wholeness by the grace of God.

 - It was racially diverse with almost an equal split of Latinos, African-Americans, and Caucasians when we began the ministry.